small groups, relaxed pace, perfect for photographers

 correct flights for the tour, but please do NOT book flights until

 your place on the tour has been confirmed.

 butterflies is NOT permitted.

-photography.
-Nights will be warm and humid.
+warm and slightly humid.

 How to book your holiday

 To reserve a place simply send me an